Roman Era in Derby 2017

 L Art de la Guerre hint - Impetuous Cavalry have a base factor of zero when fighting frontally against close order swordsmen, with an additional +1 in the first round to reflect their "Impact" capability.
 The Swordsmen are at a base factor of 1, making the initial round of combats something of a lottery.
 However, if the Cavalry win, they do an additional point of damage due to their "Furious Charge" capability.
 So, win big or go home...!

-As the Roman roads echoed to the footsteps of Russell Crowe's Gran Padano-topped great crested helmet, the Gothic mercenaries were by now winning big, and the Foederate foot were back in the box almost immediately as they slipped to destruction in the second round of combat.
+After drinking Roman wine that tasted as if it was made from the tears of Marc Anthony's garlic-infused disasterous campaign against the Persians, the Gothic mercenaries were by now winning big, and the Foederate foot were back in the box almost immediately as they slipped to destruction in the second round of combat.
 The Hunnic LH on the opposition side were now regretting being drawn into the fight to support their foot.

 Two identical lines of identical auxilia squared up to one another on the opposite flank - a mix of mostly Gripping Beast plastics with a smattering of Footsore Romano-British infantry.
 Both sides were placing great store in their sole unit of skirmishers to inflict the odd lucky shooting casualty which could tip the balance in combat.